 It is extremely hard to say no to those we love sometimes.
 To our husband, to our children, to our parents.

 This is, of course, very good in many respects because we are kind, strong and just great women right! 🙂

 The only problem is that we often end up sacrificing some of our own precious me time for others when sometimes we need that self-time.

-I love to dance be it at dance classes, workshops, dance fitness in the local sports center and going on dance breaks.
+I love to dance be it at dance classes, workshops, dance fitness in the local sports centre and going on dance breaks.